How to make an unattended Ubuntu Server Installation ISO with cloud-init

 Note:

-has a build-in optionRescue a broken system
+isolinuxhas a build-in optionRescue a broken system.

 By now, everything is ready to go.
 Let us enjoy the automatic installation.